Our Favorite Holiday Markets in NYC

-It may still be light-jacket weather, but we’re stoked for the charm-filled wonderland that is the holidays in NYC.
+We don’t know about you, but we’re stoked for the charm-filled wonderland that is the holidays in NYC.
 First up: Strolling through the twinkling lights and colorful booths of a seasonal market, hot chocolate in hand.
-Here are six to check out this year.
+Here are the best ones to check out this year.

-Best for Indulging Your Inner Kid: Winter Village at Bryant Park
+Best for More Than Just Shopping: Winter Village at Bryant Park

 Best Black Friday Alternative: Brooklyn Holiday Bazaar